States Rights Gist: Notable relatives

+Antebellum service

+State militia

 Soon after his return to South Carolina in 1853, Gist served in the state militia as captain of a volunteer company.
 He became aide-de-camp to Governor James Hopkins Adams in 1854.

-By April 1856 Gist was appointed as a brigadier general in the South Carolina Militia.
+By April 1856 Gist was elected as a brigadier general in the South Carolina Militia.
 One of his many roles was to train fellow militia members for war.

+Governor's office

 His older cousin, William Henry Gist, who served as governor between 1858 and 1860, appointed States Rights Gist as "especial" aide-de-camp.
 General Gist moved to Columbia to become part of his cousin the governor's household.

-In April 1860, States Gist resigned from the militia and became a full–time advisor to Governor Gist.
+In April 1860, States Gist resigned from the militia and became a full-time advisor to Governor Gist.
 In October 1860, the governor sent his cousin to six other governors of Southern states to seek support for secession due to the likely election of Abraham Lincoln as the next President of the United States.

-Civil War service
+Civil War

 Fort Sumter

-In January 1861, after South Carolina had seceded from the Union on December 20, 1860, the new governor Francis Pickens appointed Gist as state adjutant and inspector general.
-In this capacity, Gist acquired weapons and mobilized military manpower throughout the state.
-He also briefly oversaw operations in preparation for the state's occupation of the harbor of Charleston and the federal Fort Sumter.
+In January 1861, following South Carolina's secession from the Union on December 20, 1860, Governor Francis Pickens appointed Gist as State Adjutant and Inspector General.
+In this role, Gist acquired weapons and mobilized military manpower across the state.
+He also briefly oversaw preparations for the state's occupation of Charleston Harbor and Fort Sumter.

-The new Confederate government took over this operation in February 1861 and appointed General P. G. T. Beauregard to command it.
-Gist accompanied Pickens and Beauregard for the raising of state and Confederate flags over Fort Sumter after its surrender on April 14, 1861.
+In February 1861, the newly formed Confederate government assumed control of this operation and appointed General P.G.T.
+Beauregard to command.
+Gist accompanied Pickens and Beauregard for the raising of state and Confederate flags over Fort Sumter following its surrender on April 14, 1861.